 - promote and enhance the dissemination of scientific research of Faculty, PhDs and Graduate Courses through the management of the institutional archives:

-- IRIS: catalog for the integrated management of research data that collects and makes available, in compliance with Copyright Law, the scientific production of the University's Faculty and researchers.
+- IRIS: catalog for the integrated management of research data that collects and makes available, in compliance with Copyright Law, the scientific production of the University's Core Faculty, Post-Docs and PhD Students.
 The Catalog is also Research Master Data as it automatically updates MIUR databases.
 Since 2020 IRIS has also been collecting and making available in open access the collection of Doctoral Theses discussed at Luiss since 2008.

 - LuissThesis: archive of Degree Theses discussed since the extraordinary session of a.y.
 2006/2007.
 The Archive provides three levels of accessibility: open access, restricted access for institutional users, and full text not available.